Intermittent Fasting for Beginners: 16:8 vs 18:6 vs 20:4 Compared

 Intermittent fasting (IF) is not a diet in the traditional sense.
 It does not tell you what to eat, only when to eat.
 By cycling between periods of eating and fasting, IF can simplify your nutrition, help manage calorie intake, and may offer metabolic benefits beyond simple calorie restriction.
 But it is not magic, and it is not for everyone.
+Before starting, you should calculate your maintenance calories so you know what to aim for during your eating window.
 This guide covers everything you need to know before you try it.

 What Is Intermittent Fasting?